 Mental health in Indonesia

-It isn't uncommon to experience problems with one's emotional well-being through concerns about work, family, finances or the future – including neglect or abuse.
+It isn't uncommon to experience problems with one's well-being through concerns about work, family, finances or the future – including neglect or abuse.
 Although mental health awareness has increased in Indonesia in recent years, stigma and misunderstandings of mental health exist, especially in the country's outlying regions and smaller cities.

 Unconscious bias in Indonesia

-Diversification of workforce in Indonesia
+Diversification of the workforce in Indonesia

 Safety in Indonesia